jssql1234/docs-sqlacc/docs/integration/e-commerce/lazada.md

 2. How to do if I want to split Lazada and Shopee Sales?

    - Can separate by Project
    - Tools > Maintain Project

-3. How system handle Lazada Marketing Fees?
+3. How system handles Lazada Marketing Fees?

    When load in Payment file(.csv) file in **Payment Tab** with marketing fees, if the amount is in positive, system will raise IV and payment, else system will post to Sales CN and Customer Refund.
    Marketing Fees will post to Transaction Item Code.

 4. Error sending data : (12002) The operation timed out

    1. User Internet unstable.
 Please check your internet connection.
 May try on others wifi or using mobile data.
    2. Lazada server down, please try again later.

-5. How system handle Reversal Item Price and Adjustment Item Charge?
+5. How system handles Reversal Item Price and Adjustment Item Charge?

-   - When load payment file, once the lazada payment release more than Outstanding Invoice amount, will deleted CN.
+   - When load payment file, once the lazada payment release more than Outstanding Invoice amount, will delete CN.

-6. How system handle Opening Invoice?
+6. How system handles Opening Invoice?

    - Load in payment, when order date before system conversion date, right click Select Check Past Invoice, Click on Post Past Invoice